mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ::

-  python3 transit.py zinb <combined wig file> <samples_metadata file> <annotation .prot_table> <output file> [Optional Arguments]
+  > python3 transit.py zinb <combined wig file> <samples_metadata file> <annotation .prot_table> <output file> [Optional Arguments]
         Optional Arguments:
         -n <string>                 :=  Normalization method.
+Default: -n TTR --prot_table <filename>     := for appending annotations of genes --condition                 :=  columnname (in samples_metadata) to use as the Condition.
+Default: "Condition" --covars <covar1,...>       :=  Comma separated list of covariates (in metadata file) to include, for the analysis.
+        --interactions <covar1,...> :=  Comma separated list of covariates to include, that interact with the condition for the analysis.
-Default: -n TTR --exclude-conditions <cond1,...> :=  Comma separated list of conditions to ignore for the analysis.
+        --exclude-conditions <cond1,...> :=  Comma separated list of conditions to ignore for the analysis.
 Default: None --include-conditions <cond1,...> :=  Comma separated list of conditions to include for the analysis.
 Default: All --ref <cond>                := which condition(s) to use as a reference for calculating LFCs (comma-separated if more than one) (by default, LFCs for each condition are computed relative to the grandmean across all condintions)
         -iN <float>                 :=  Ignore TAs occuring within given percentage of the N terminus.
 Default: -iN 5 -iC <float>                 :=  Ignore TAs occuring within given percentage of the C terminus.
 Default: -iC 5 -PC <N>                     :=  Pseudocounts used in calculating LFCs in output file.
 Default: -PC 5 -winz                       := winsorize insertion counts for each gene in each condition (replace max cnt with 2nd highest; helps mitigate effect of outliers)
-        --condition     :=  columnname (in samples_metadata) to use as the Condition.
-Default: "Condition" --covars <covar1,covar2...>     :=  Comma separated list of covariates (in metadata file) to include, for the analysis.
-        --interactions <covar1,covar2...>     :=  Comma separated list of covariates to include, that interact with the condition for the analysis.
         -v                          := verbose, print out the model coefficients for each gene.
-        --gene <Orf id or Gene name> := Run method for one gene and print model output.
+        --gene <Orf id or Gene name>:= Run method for one gene and print model output.

 .. _combined_wig: